DOI-USGS/lake-temp-mo-data-release/README.md

 - Add "write" permissions on the release item for `cidamanager` (this is the `dssecrets` service account)
 - Change the files and the functions in `src/` to what you need
 - Edit data release information in `in_text/text_data_release.yml` to fit your data release and your file names and contents
-- modify the sciencebase indentifier to your parent data release identifier (should be a string that is something like "5faaac68d34eb413d5df1f22")
+- modify the sciencebase identifier to your parent data release identifier (should be a string that is something like "5faaac68d34eb413d5df1f22")
 - run `scmake()`
 - validate your `out_xml/fgdc_metadata.xml` file with the [validator tool](https://mrdata.usgs.gov/validation/)
 - fix any validation errors (usually this requires filling in metadata information in the `in_text/text_data_release.yml` and perhaps looking a the [metadata template](https://raw.githubusercontent.com/USGS-R/meddle/master/inst/extdata/FGDC_template.mustache))